 The role of a project sponsor is therefore different to the role of a project manager.
-(See differences between project manager and project sponsor below.)
+See differences between project manager and project sponsor below.

-However project sponsorship and project management are linked crucially together, and are mutually dependent roles.
+However, project sponsorship and project management are linked crucially together, and are mutually dependent roles.

-Both roles are necessary for any large organizational project to be properly conceived and successfully completed.
+Both roles are necessary for any large organisational project to be properly conceived and successfully completed.
 This is particularly so for projects of scale and duration that are outside of an employee's normal day-to-day responsibilities, which many projects are.

-All substantial projects in organizations generally require a formal and senior 'project sponsor' or 'executive in charge', although relatively minor projects which are part of a manager's normal duties, especially projects contained within a department [for example the re-design of packaging, or the translation of materials, or the training of new skills, etc], and not requiring specific board or corporate approval, may not require a 'project sponsor' as such, in which case executive accountability for the project and the project manager belongs to the normal up-line reporting manager/executive.
+All substantial projects in organisations generally require a formal and senior 'project sponsor' or 'executive in charge', although relatively minor projects are part of a manager's normal duties, especially projects contained within a department [for example the re-design of packaging, or the translation of materials, or the training of new skills, etc], and not requiring specific board or corporate approval, may not require a 'project sponsor' as such, in which case executive accountability for the project and the project manager belongs to the normal up-line reporting manager/executive.

 Project sponsorship applies to large projects which affect different departments, and certainly which entail board/corporate approval, and which require involvement/agreement/support from external stakeholders.

-- instigation and conception of the project (the project's broad aims and required outcomes)
+- Instigation and conception of the project (the project's broad aims and required outcomes)

-- financial/commercial/corporate justification of the need for the project
+- Financial/commercial/corporate justification of the need for the project

-- overseeing project viability from a corporate finance standpoint
+- Overseeing project viability from a corporate finance standpoint

-- establishing initial project funding, resources, specific outcomes, and timescales (typically called the 'Terms of Reference')
+- Establishing initial project funding, resources, specific outcomes, and timescales (typically called the 'Terms of Reference')

-- appointing and managing the project manager
+- Appointing and managing the project manager

-- managing corporate review of the project's progress and success - including veto/cancellation/redefinition/extension as appropriate
+- Managing corporate review of the project's progress and success - including veto/cancellation/redefinition/extension as appropriate

 Sponsorship here means 'ownership', in terms of corporate accountability.
 It does not mean personal underwriting or funding, and it does not refer to interpretations of publicity/endorsement/PR (public relations) that in other situations are commonly associated with the words sponsorship and sponsor (such as sports brand sponsorship of sports teams or individual players).